loikled/grocs/Architecture.md

 * class table:
   - image background
   - rect dimensions
-  - map zones # contains all the zone objects referenced by theyr names
+  - map zones # contains all the zone objects referenced by their names

 Representation in 2D